CoLiMaNo/Desktop-App-with-Database-Connection/README.md

 # Desktop App with Database Connection
 This application is designed to function as a spare parts manager for a workshop and facilitate the registration of new entries or visits to the workshop.
-I am currently in the process of developing budget management features.

 # Workshop spare parts management: